ksett737/LEAPs/content/leaps/leap-47.md

 The Round Table plays a significant part in our approach, intending to foster collaboration and innovation within the Arbitrum ecosystem.
 Camelot is deeply connected with the key Arbitrum builders; therefore, by being on the Round Table, Lyra would also have access to this network.

 ## Specification

-The current recommendation is the .3-.5% fee tier for a standard Nitro pool.
+- LYRA/ETH pool (pair) w/ the fee settings - it is recommended to use the .3-.5% fee tier initially
+- Farming emissions (in GRAIL/xGRAIL) - $5,000 worth of incentives in xGRAIL matched 1:1 in dollar value with stkLYRA or LYRA
+- Nitro Pools - Council can consider adding a Nitro pool as an additional layer of incentives, w/ optional custom requirements to be eligible

 The fee tier and trading pair to be incentivized can be updated by Council via discord consensus.
-Council may subsequently decide to split rewards to lock LP tokens for an agreed-upon duration.
+Council may subsequently decide to split rewards between a regular Lyra pool and a Nitro Pool.

 ### Overview
 This proposal intends to bring significant value to the Lyra protocol by building deep and sustainable liquidity for $LYRA on Arbitrum.
 In return for seeding the initial liquidity, we allow the Lyra protocol to have direct exposure to Camelot through a partner token allocation.
 We aim to achieve a highly effective return on liquidity incentives through a structured and bespoke approach.